 Building Long-Term Pricing Success

 And whether or not you get your pricing right is about more than individual jobs — it’s about developing a thriving business that can expand as time goes on.
-I speak to building relations with good clients (not necessarily lots, but QUALITY) that know quality work and pay accordingly.
+I emphasised the importance of building relationships with high-quality clients who appreciate good work and are willing to pay accordingly.
 These customers often return and refer new business, which has a higher value than bargain hunters.

-Monitor what you are quoting and compare to your job costs — make adjustments accordingly.
-Look at developing a specialisation in types of work which you can charge premium rates for – whether it’s native plant gardens, sustainable landscaping or up-market outdoor entertaining areas.
+Monitor what you are quoting and compare it to your job costs — make adjustments accordingly.
+Look at developing a specialisation in types of work that you can charge premium rates for—whether it’s native plant gardens, sustainable landscaping, or upmarket outdoor entertainment areas.

 Remember, pricing is a skill just like all the other aspects of your business.
-Price confidently, do exceptional work and then clients will be happy to pay you what you’re worth.
+Price confidently, do exceptional work, and then clients will be pleased to pay you what you’re worth.

-If you are a good quality landscaping professional and want to work for customer’s who also value great service, reach out to us at Landscapers Network.
-We strive to connect great tradies with discerning homeowners who appreciate that quality landscaping is an investment.
+If you are a good-quality landscaping professional and want to work for customers who also value outstanding service, reach out to us at Landscapers Network.
+We strive to connect great traditions with discerning homeowners who appreciate that quality landscaping is an investment.